-Please read the manufacturer's instructions in your yacht's owner's packet.
-To haul the anchor, use engine power (not the windlass) to move the boat to, and directly over, the anchor.
+Please read the manufacturer's instructions supplied in your yacht's owner's packet.
+To haul the anchor, use engine power (not the windlass) to move the boat to, and directly above, the anchor.
 Activate the windlass to disengage the anchor from the bottom by pulling it straight up.
-DO NOT pull the boat to the anchor using the windlass or continue to operate the windlass if it stalls or is overloaded.
+DO NOT pull the boat to the anchor using the windlass or continue to operate the windlass if it has stalled or is overloaded.